1factory. One Product Development Solution to Love. Manufacturing Is Gonna Be All Right.

 With this partnership, customers have an end-to-end quality control solution capable of identifying non conformance to specifications early in the design/manufacture process and can accelerate the necessary corrective actions averting the dreaded ‘line-down’ or massive product recalls.

-This partnership continues to strengthen Arena’s overarching goal of offering innovative companies the holy grail of an all-in-one product development platform that eliminates the need to bandage together siloed systems that cause blind spots, data duplication and barriers to collaboration.
+This partnership continues to strengthen Arena’s overarching goal of offering innovative companies the holy grail of an cloud-based product development platform that eliminates the need to bandage together siloed systems that cause blind spots, data duplication and barriers to collaboration.

 We recently spoke with 1factory’s President Nipun Girotra to get his thoughts on the world of product design and manufacturing.
 In this three-part blog post series, you’ll discover the challenges facing most global manufacturers and the keys to success.